wouteroostervld/rhel_vagrant_idm/README.md

     vagrant destroy -f MACHINE && vagrant up MACHINE.

-(You can install plugin vagrant-pristine to do this in one commando.)
+(You can install plugin vagrant-pristine to do this in one command.)

 ## Testing ipa and clipa